zama-ai/concrete/docs/tutorial/table_lookups.md

             assert actual_output[i][j] == expected_output[i][j] == cubed[sample[i][j]]
 ```

-In this example, we applied a `squared` table to the first column and a `cubed` table to the second one.
+In this example, we applied a `squared` table to the first column and a `cubed` table to the second column.

 ## Fused table lookup

-**Concrete** tries to fuse some operations into table lookups automatically, so you don't need to create the lookup tables manually:
+**Concrete** tries to fuse some operations into table lookups automatically so that lookup tables don't need to be created manually:

 ```python
 from concrete import fhe